awsdocs/amazon-efs-user-guide/doc_source/accessing-fs.md

 + How to mount the file system on your Amazon EC2 instance\.
 + NFS\-level permissions considerations\.

   Initially, only the root user on the Amazon EC2 instance has read\-write\-execute permissions on the file system\.
 This topic discusses NFS\-level permissions and provides examples that show you how to grant permissions in common scenarios\.
-For more information, see [Network File System \(NFS\)–Level Users, Groups, and Permissions](accessing-fs-nfs-permissions.md)\.
+For more information, see [Working with Users, Groups, and Permissions at the Network File System \(NFS\) Level ](accessing-fs-nfs-permissions.md)\.

 You can create mount targets for a file system using the console, using AWS Command Line Interface, or programmatically using the AWS SDKs\.
 When using the console, you can create mount targets when you first create a file system or after the file system is created\.